Ecommerce and Omnichannel Supply Chain Management

 Another problem that needs to be solved when implementing omnichannel supply chain is what site to use to fulfill an individual order.
 A simple algorithm is to use the closest location to the customer.
 Because it is simple, it is also fast and can be done almost immediately after receiving the order.
 However, it has been shown to be ineffective because of inventory considerations.
-Would you ship from a site that is closer if you were taking the last item out of the store or ship from a site that has more inventory?
-What about the probability of multiple items on a single order and the potential for costly split shipments (shipping one order from multiple locations)… would this affect your order allocation decision?
-Instead a model that considers all of these issues, and is fast, is needed to optimize both customer experience and cost.
+Would you ship from a site that is closer if you were taking the last item out of the store or ship from a site is farther way that has more inventory?
+What about the probability of multiple items on a single order and the potential for costly split shipments (shipping one order from multiple locations) – would this affect your order allocation decision?
+Instead, a model that considers all of these issues, and is fast, is needed to optimize both customer experience and cost.

-Omnichannel for manufacturers and distributors
+Omnichannel for Manufacturers and Distributors

 An important new topic is omnichannel for manufacturers and industrial distributors.
-Instead of having to put a store on Amazon, or using Amazon for fulfillment, manufacturer and their industrial distributors are teaming up to create a network of warehouses and branches that can fulfill online orders quickly and efficiently.
+Instead of having to put a store on Amazon, or using Amazon for fulfillment, manufacturers and their industrial distributors are teaming up to create a network of warehouses and branches that can fulfill online orders quickly and efficiently.
 I don’t think either a manufacturer or distributor can “go it alone” in the battle against Amazon.
 Manufacturers control the product and brand, and have a global view of demand.
-Distributors, with their warehouse and (possibly more importantly) branches can provide same-day delivery in focused geographies.
+Distributors, with their warehouses and (possibly more importantly) branches can provide same-day delivery in focused geographies.

-Manufacturers need to set up agreements on profit-sharing in a different way than traditional wholesaling so they get broad geographic coverage of their products, at a broader and deeper level than wholesalers (distributors) may be willing to carry.
+Manufacturers need to set up agreements on profit-sharing in a different way than traditional wholesaling so they get broad geographic coverage of their products, at a deeper level than wholesalers (distributors) may be willing to carry.
 Distributors need to shift from a model where they only deliver large items and have customers pick up smaller items from their branch to an efficient pick/pack/ship operation at all facilities.

 Significant and difficult changes will be required for manufacturers and distributors to embrace omnichannel.
 However, the alternative is for Amazon to own the customer supply chain.